What is Somatic Empathy?

 Many of us occasionally feel what others are feeling as if it were happening to us; perceiving their headache, hip pain or sadness as if it were our own.
 It is a relatively common experience but scientists are only now beginning to unpack how and why this happens.

-Known as somatic counter-transference by psychotherapists, interpersonal physiology by social neuroscientists, and afferent empathy by cognitive scientists, this phenomenon turns out to be an essential aspect of social intelligence which we share with non-human animals.
-Because it happens to everyone (mostly beneath conscious awareness) it influences the health and well-being of us all yet is poorly understood.
+Known as somatic transference by psychotherapists, interpersonal physiology by social neuroscientists, and afferent empathy by cognitive scientists, this phenomenon turns out to be an essential aspect of social intelligence which we share with non-human animals.
+Because it happens to everyone (mostly beneath conscious awareness) it influences our health and well-being.

 RESOURCES

-My fascination with somatic empathy led me to develop a range of informational resources:
+My fascination with somatic empathy led me to develop informational resources:

-• numerous free articles on my blog page, in the online magazine Medium, and my bi-monthly blog for Psychology Today.
+• articles on my blog page, the online magazine Medium, and Psychology Today.

 Another Self explains why we sometimes take on the physical, emotional, and even mental states of others.
 In this book—the first overview of somatic empathy—Dr Cindy Engel brings together research into social perception and interpersonal physiology to explain how and why our thoughts and feelings are not always entirely our own.

-New evidence reveals that this tendency to 'catch' others' emotional and physiological condition is not merely a quirk of sensitive individuals but a fundamental aspect of human intelligence: feeling with others is an ancient strategy reaching back into our evolutionary past enabling us to predict their intentions.
+New evidence reveals that this tendency to 'catch' others' emotional and physiological condition is not merely a quirk of sensitive individuals but a fundamental aspect of human intelligence—that feeling with others is an ancient preverbal strategy enabling us to predict others’ intentions.

-Understanding how somatic empathy works and that it affects us without our knowing, enables us to sidestep the perils of taking on another self (vicarious harm, overwhelm, and burnout) while optimising our comprehension of ourselves and others.
+Understanding how somatic empathy affects us without our knowing, enables us to sidestep the perils of secondary trauma, overwhelm, and burnout while optimising our comprehension of our social world.

 Be prepared to reassess your sense of self, your relationships, your occupation, and your choice of entertainment.